David Peralta Player Props: Dodgers vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks pitching staff is 13th in MLB with a collective 8.8 strikeouts per nine innings.
+- The pitching staff for the Diamondbacks has a collective nine K/9, the 10th-best in the league.

-- The Diamondbacks have the 23rd-ranked team ERA among all MLB pitching staffs (5.25).
+- The Diamondbacks have the 23rd-ranked team ERA among all league pitching staffs (5.19).

-- The Diamondbacks allow the fifth-most home runs in baseball (14 total, two per game).
+- Diamondbacks pitchers combine to surrender the second-most home runs in baseball (18 total, two per game).

-- His last time out came on Sunday against the Los Angeles Dodgers, when the right-hander went five innings, surrendering one earned run while allowing four hits.
+- His most recent appearance was on Tuesday against the San Diego Padres, when the righty went five innings, surrendering three earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.